p11abhijeetc/policybot/data/nlu/nlu.md

 - are off days counted in leaves?
 - If i am on leave on a holiday, will that be counted as a leave?
 - If i am on leave on an off day, will that be counted as a leave?
+- Will the weekend be counted if i am on leave on friday and on monday

 ## intent: about_leave_types
 - What are the types of [leaves](policy_type:leave_policy)